mplspunk/awesome-privacy-engineering/README.md

 * [Privacy by Design: Data Sharing](https://www.linkedin.com/learning/privacy-by-design-data-sharing/privacy-and-data-sharing) - LinkedIn Learning course by Nishant Bhajaria.
 * [Implementing a Privacy, Risk, and Assurance Program](https://www.linkedin.com/learning/implementing-a-privacy-risk-and-assurance-program/privacy-and-your-business) - LinkedIn Learning course by Nishant Bhajaria.
 * [Data Protocol](https://dataprotocol.com/courses) - Courses to teach developers and technical professionals how to build products responsibly and partner with platforms effectively.
 * [Carnegie Mellon University - Privacy Engineering Certificate](https://privacy.cs.cmu.edu/privacy-cert/index.html) - Four-week certificate program that revolves around a combination of mini-tutorials, class discussions, and hands-on exercises designed to ensure that students develop practical knowledge of all key privacy engineering areas.
+* [Technical Privacy Masterclass](https://learn.privado.ai/courses/technical-privacy-masterclass) - In four modules, this course from Privado is designed to deliver privacy leaders and their teams with an overview of the pillars of a proactive privacy program.
+* [Privacy Quest](https://www.privacyquest.org/) - A gamified approach to learning about privacy engineering, Privacy Quest uses challenges and competitions to build your privacy and security knowledge.
+* [Hitchhiker's Guide to Privacy Engineering](https://hgpe.orderofepoch.com/) - The goal of this creative privacy project is to offer a fun, engaging, and immersive privacy learning experience for privacy lawyers to improve their technical privacy skills.

 ### Books
 ---